 And can you share some of the naughtiest things your dogs have done?

 However, my previous girl Danke did not have a halo.
-One of her standouts – sticking her nose through the swing-top lid of my friend’s rubbish bin in the bathroom, emerging later with the whole lid stuck around her head.
-Rummaging around my colleague’s office and getting into the sex education kit, eating a few condoms.
-Lastly, nicking a WHOLE rock melon off the kitchen bench when I was out, and pretending like nothing happened.
+One of her standouts – sticking her nose through the swing-top lid of my friend’s rubbish bin in the bathroom, emerging later with the whole lid draped around her head.
+Another memorable instance with her – rummaging around my colleague’s office and getting into the sex education kit and eating a few condoms.
+Lastly, the little muchkin nicking a WHOLE rock melon off the kitchen bench when I was out, and pretending like nothing happened.

 Outside of Guide Dogs, what are your hobbies and interests?